Anglo-Saxons: Anglo-Saxon origins (4th–6th centuries)

 Gildas reported that a war broke out between the Saxons and the local population, who joined forces under a person named Ambrosius Aurelianus.
 Historian Nick Higham calls it the "War of the Saxon Federates".
 Unlike Bede and later writers who followed him, for whom this war turned into a very long war between two nations which was eventually won by the descendants of the Saxons, Gildas reported that by the time he was born this war ended successfully for the Britons after the siege at 'Mons Badonicus'.
-(The price of peace, Higham argues, must have been a better treaty for the Saxons, giving them the ability to receive tribute from people across the lowlands of Britain.)
+Higham argues, however, that the war must have resulted in a treaty favorable to the Saxons, giving them the ability to receive tribute from people across the lowlands of Britain.
 Gildas himself did not mention the defeated Saxons as an ongoing problem, but instead he noted that the Britons had become divided into many small "tyrannies".
 His interest was in criticizing the Romano-British ruling class, whereas archaeological evidence shows that Anglo-Saxon culture had long become dominant over much of Britain.
 Historians who accept Bede's understanding interpret Gildas as ignoring a large part of Britain, and writing about Romano-British kingdoms which had been limited to the north and west.
 Other historians have argued that in the 5th century many Romano-British people must have adopted the new culture which we now call Anglo-Saxon, even when they did not have Germanic ancestry or rulers.

-Unfortunately, there are very few written sources apart from Gildas until the conversion of the Anglo-Saxons to Christianity which began in the late 6th century.
-One eastern contemporary of Gildas, Procopius, reported a story which was apparently relayed to him by Frankish diplomats, that an island called Brittia which faced the Rhine was divided, between three peoples, the Britons, Anglii, and Frisians.
+There are very few written sources apart from Gildas until the conversion of the Anglo-Saxons to Christianity which began in the late 6th century.
+One eastern contemporary of Gildas, Procopius, reported a story which was apparently relayed to him by Frankish diplomats, that an island called Brittia which faced the Rhine was divided between three peoples, the Britons, Anglii, and Frisians.
 Bede and later sources portrayed the royal family of Kent as a direct descendants of the original group of "Saxons" mentioned by Gildas, although they apparently believed they were actually Jutish.
-Unfortunately the king lists and genealogies produced by Bede and later writers are not considered reliable for these early centuries.
+However, the king lists and genealogies produced by Bede and later writers are not considered reliable for these early centuries.